acrossnet/dynamic-assets/README.rst

 Detailed documentation is in the "docs" directory.

-This is still a technology preview.
+This is still a technology preview, and can be easily tested by the *assets* repo.
+It is also being used in the *rosa* repo.

 Quick start
 -----------